Linkage of Pfister forms over semi-global fields: Preliminaries on quadratic forms

 Now we fix $a_1, \ldots, a_d \in K^\times$ and $b \in K$ with $1+4b \neq 0$ and define the \emph{$(d+1)$-fold quadratic Pfister form} $\llangle a_1, \ldots, a_d, b ]]_K$, which is a quadratic form on $K^{2^{d+1}}$.
 We first define the $1$-fold Pfister form $\llangle b ]]_K$ as the quadratic form

 Now we define $\llangle a_1, \ldots, a_d, b]]_K$ as the tensor product $\llangle a_1, \ldots, a_d \rrangle^b_K \otimes \llangle b ]]_K$.

-In this paper, we will drop the adjective `quadratic' and simply refer to quadratic Pfister forms them as \emph{Pfister forms}; we will add the adjective `bilinear' when specifically referring to bilinear Pfister forms.
-See \autocite[Section 9.B]{ElmanKarpenkoMerkurjev} for more on quadratic Pfister forms; we remark that the parametrisation of Pfister forms use in \cite{ElmanKarpenkoMerkurjev} for fields of characteristic not $2$ is different from ours, but leads to the same class of quadratic forms up to isometry (see also \cite[Remark 3.2]{Andromeda-1}).
+In this paper, we will drop the adjective `quadratic' and simply refer to quadratic Pfister forms as \emph{Pfister forms}; we will add the adjective `bilinear' when specifically referring to bilinear Pfister forms.
+See \autocite[Section 9.B]{ElmanKarpenkoMerkurjev} for more on quadratic Pfister forms; we remark that the parametrisation of Pfister forms used in \cite{ElmanKarpenkoMerkurjev} for fields of characteristic not $2$ is different from ours, but leads to the same class of quadratic forms up to isometry (see also \cite[Remark 3.2]{Andromeda-1}).

 We will consider the \emph{(quadratic) Witt group} $I_qK$ of a field $K$; see \autocite[Section 8]{ElmanKarpenkoMerkurjev} for proofs and details.
-The isometry classes of even-dimensional non-singular quadratic forms form a commutative monoid under the orthogonal sum. $I_qK$ is the monoid obtained by taking the quotient modulo the submonoid of isometry classes of hyperbolic forms.
+The isometry classes of even-dimensional non-singular quadratic forms form a commutative monoid under the orthogonal sum.
+We define $I_qK$ to be the monoid obtained by taking the quotient modulo the submonoid of isometry classes of hyperbolic forms.
 Since $q \perp -q$ is hyperbolic for any non-singular form $q$ over $K$, $I_qK$ is an abelian group.
 Non-singular quadratic forms which represent the same element of $I_qK$ are called \emph{Witt equivalent}.
 Witt equivalent quadratic forms are isometric if and only if they have the same dimension.
 Every Witt equivalence class contains a unique anisotropic quadratic form.
 For a non-singular quadratic form $q$ over $K$, we denote by $[q]$ its equivalence class in $I_qK$.

 Pfister forms are non-singular.
-For any $d \geq 2$, we denote by $I_q^dK$ the subgroup of $I_qK$ generated by the classes of $n$-fold Pfister forms, and we set $I_q^1K = I_qK$.
-We have $ I_q^1K \supseteq I_q^2K \supseteq I_q^3K \supseteq \ldots$, and furthermore that $I_q^dK$ contains the class of every quadratic form similar to a $d$-fold Pfister form \cite[Section 9.B]{ElmanKarpenkoMerkurjev}.
+For any $d \geq 2$, we denote by $I_q^dK$ the subgroup of $I_qK$ generated by the classes of $d$-fold Pfister forms, and we set $I_q^1K = I_qK$.
+We have $ I_q^1K \supseteq I_q^2K \supseteq I_q^3K \supseteq \ldots$, and furthermore that $I_q^dK$ contains the class of every quadratic form similar to a $d$-fold Pfister form \cite[Section 9.B]{ElmanKarpenkoMerkurjev}; we will call a form which is similar to a $d$-fold Pfister form a \emph{scaled $d$-fold Pfister form}.
 We will sometimes coloquially speak of a ``quadratic form in $I_q^dK$'' when we mean a quadratic form whose equivalence class lies in $I_q^dK$.

 If $K$ is a field with $\charac(K) \neq 2$, then $I_qK$ can be viewed as an ideal of the so-called \emph{Witt ring} $WK$ of $K$.
 We are only interested in the additive group structure of $WK$, so we will not discuss the multiplication operation.
 We refer to \autocite[Section 2]{ElmanKarpenkoMerkurjev} for the precise construction of $WK$, and to \autocite[Section 7]{ElmanKarpenkoMerkurjev} for its relation to quadratic forms. $WK$ may be thought of as constructed by taking the monoid of isometry classes of non-singular quadratic forms (under the orthogonal sum) and taking the quotient modulo the submonoid of isometry classes of hyperbolic forms.
 Also in this situation, we call non-singular quadratic forms \emph{Witt equivalent} if they correspond to the same element of $WK$.
 Witt equivalent forms are isometric if and only if they have the same dimension.
 Every Witt equivalence class contains a unique anisotropic quadratic form.